Soyuz TMA-03M capsule now on display in the Netherlands

 On Monday, Sept.
 19, the capsule was presented to the Dutch media by Andre Kuipers, Oleg Kononenko, and the Dutch minister of Economic affairs Henk Kamp.
 The general public will be able to see the capsule starting today (Tuesday, Sept.
 20).

 “Oleg, come over here, look – it’s 703, it is our capsule.
 The serial number is 703, that’s our Soyuz,” a jubilant Andre Kuipers called out to his commander Oleg Kononenko.
 Monday’s event was the first time both men saw “their” Soyuz again since it landed on July 1, 2012, in Kazakhstan.

-A few hours before the media event began, Kuipers walks through the museum looking for the Soyuz TMA-03M capsule that he and his comrades launched in towards the International Space Station back on December 21, 2011.
+A few hours before the media event began, Kuipers walked through the museum looking for the Soyuz TMA-03M capsule that he and his comrades launched in towards the International Space Station back on December 21, 2011.

 “Great, this looks nice.
 I’m very pleased [with] the way they put her up for display.
 I’m very pleased that it could come to this museum in the Netherlands; in a way, this is Dutch cultural history,” Kuipers said.

 Several years ago, the Space Expo museum came up with the idea of bringing the capsule to the Netherlands.
 Fundraisers helped to get the necessary 450 thousand Euros together that had to be paid to the Energia Company and to cover insurance and transportation costs.
 With the help of the Dutch government, the Netherlands Space Office (NSO), the Energia capsule manufacturer, and ESA’s Moscow bureau, the paperwork was made ready for shipping the Soyuz to Holland this summer.
 The trip by truck from Moscow to Noordwijk took five days to complete.